dima-i/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 Thus, the containers can be used with stateful microservices, such as database applications (MongoDB, PostgreSQL etc).
 IBM Storage Enabler for Containers uses Kubernetes dynamic provisioning for creating and deleting volumes on IBM storage systems.
 In addition, IBM Storage Enabler for Containers utilizes the full set of Kubernetes FlexVolume APIs for volume operations on a host.
-The operations include initiation, attachment/detachment, mounting/unmounting etc..
+The operations include initiation, attachment/detachment, mounting/unmounting etc.

 ## Chart Details
 This chart includes: